 Enabling ICC Policy

 This Illinois Statewide Technical Reference Manual (TRM) was developed to comply with the Illinois Commerce Commission (ICC or Commission) Final Orders from the electric and gas Utilities’ Energy Efficiency Plan dockets.
-In the Final Orders, the ICC required the utilities to work with DCEO and the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) to develop a statewide TRM.
+In the Final Orders, the ICC required the utilities to work with the Illinois Department of Commerce and Economic Opportunity (DCEO) and the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) to develop a statewide TRM.
 See, e.g., ComEd’s Final Order (Docket No. 10-0570, Final Order at 59-60, December 21, 2010); Ameren’s Final Order (Docket No. 10-0568, Order on Rehearing at 19, May 24, 2011); Peoples Gas/North Shore Gas’ Final Order (Docket No. 10-0564, Final Orderat 76, May 24, 2011), and Nicor’s Final Order (Docket No. 10-0562, Final Order at 30, May 24, 2011).

 As directed in the Utilities’ Efficiency Plan Orders, the SAG had the opportunity to, and also participated in, every aspect of the development of the TRM.
 Interested members of the SAG participated in weekly teleconferences to review, comment, and participate in the development of the TRM.
 The active participants in the TRM were designated as the “Technical Advisory Committee” (TAC).
 The TAC participants include representatives from the following organizations: